 My first small quadcopter – Cheerson CX-10 or Syma X12

 Firstly, I was thinking to order the Syma X12 NANO quadcopter, even if it was slightly more expansive, because of my positive experiences with the Syma X5C.

-In the end, I decided to order both small quads, the X12 for me and the tiny Cheerson CX-10 for my 6 year old son.
+In the end, I decided to order both small quads, the X12 for me, and the tiny Cheerson CX-10 for my 6-year-old son.
 He was so glad to get his first quadcopter that I don’t know why I waited so much to get him one.
-By playing and practicing with these small quadcopters, we can have good father and son time.
+By playing and practicing with these small quadcopters, we can have a good father and son time.
 Because the CX-10 has a very small remote controller that is perfect for kids.
 Because of its size, you can take it everywhere as it fits perfectly into your pocket.

 As the Cherson CX-10 is my son’s first quadcopter, it was very hard for him to understand the commands.
 We started slowly with up and down movements.
-After few tries he managed do not hit the ceiling or smash the CX-10 to the floor.
+After few tries, he managed do not to hit the ceiling or smash the CX-10 to the floor.

 This mini quad has three flight modes that can be set by pressing the throttle in.
 The transmitter will beep to indicate which mode you set.
-Two beeps means intermediate mode and three beeps mean advanced mode.
-Use the advanced mode only if you are ready for faster fly.
+Two beeps mean intermediate mode and three beeps mean advanced mode.
+Use the advanced mode only if you are ready for a faster fly.

-For those who receive their first small quadcopter, I recommend to start slowly with basic flight movements and always set the flight speed of the quad at LOW.
+For those who receive their first small quadcopter, I recommend starting slowly with basic flight movements and always set the flight speed of the quad at LOW.

-After few weeks of practice I can say that these toys are very resistant to crashes.
-Even if something is damaged, they can be easily replaced with inexpensive spare parts.
+After a few weeks of practice, I can say that these toys are very resistant to crashes.
+Even if something is damaged, it can be easily replaced with inexpensive spare parts.